-Total spending (lower is better) is calculated as a sum of all dollars spent on medical and pharmacy services by health insurance plans and patients combined, during the measurement year.
-This measure encompasses all service categories described in the Cost of Care section above.
+Total spending is calculated as a sum of all dollars spent on medical and pharmacy services by health insurance plans and patients combined, during the measurement year.
+This measure displays an overall sum and breakdowns by the service categories described in the Cost of Care section above: Inpatient, Outpatient, Professional, and Pharmacy.